THE CLASSICAL COAX-FED WINDOM

 For most people, a 4:1 balun is going to provide a better match than a 6:1 balun.
 If the antenna is really high, perhaps a 6:1 balun would be better.
 In any case the design and quality of the balun is just as important as the impedance ratio of the balun.

-BEST PRACTICE: Use a 4:1 Guanella Balun (current balun) with 2 toroids.
+BEST PRACTICE: Originally I thought we should use a 4:1 Guanella Balun (current balun) with 2 toroids.
 Using 2 toroids is important because there are 2 transformers in the 4:1 Guenella and each transformer should be wound on a seperate core from the other transformer.

 I have pictures of some of my own baluns here: BALUN PICTURES